Vishal30M/Portfolio/README.md

 ### Setup

-Clone this repository to your desired folder: git clone git@github.com/Vishal30M/Hello-Microverse-.git
+Clone this repository to your desired folder

+Go to the repository page.
+Press the "Code" button and copy the link.
+Clone it using git command git clone <link>.: git clone git@github.com/Vishal30M/Portfolio.git
 <!--
 Example commands: